philippebureau/cvaas-migration/README.md

   ![](./media/inventory_split_example.png)

 ## step4
-modify the inventory/group_vars/CVP.yml file deployement variables to point at the group you want (ex: group1) defined in step3 run playbook with 'deploy' tag or terminattr and deploy tags if you want to add a new terminattr configlet
+modify the inventory/group_vars/all.yml file deployement variables to point at the group you want (ex: group1) defined in step3 run playbook with 'deploy' tag or terminattr and deploy tags if you want to add a new terminattr configlet
 notes:
-  - make sure you point to the inventory folder, not idividual inventory file (-i inventory)
+  - make sure you point to the inventory folder, not individual inventory file (-i inventory)

 ```
 ansible-playbook cvaas_migrationV2.yaml -i inventory --tags deploy